Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Benchmarking Parametric Optimisation on Complex Analytical Functions

 \subsection{High-dimensionality performance}

 The Rosenbrock, Rastrigin, and Sphere functions were selected to interrogate the influence of dimensionality on algorithmic performance.
 These functions, by virtue of their topological differences, provide archetypes for gradients (Sphere), multi-modality requiring broad exploration (Rastrigin), and landscapes mixing exploration and exploitation demands (Rosenbrock).
 Notably, GA outperforms or matches \HYGO in certain low-dimensional scenarios, highlighting the importance of both landscape and dimensional scaling.

-As visualised in \autoref{fig:AnalyticalResults2D25D}, each panel presents the evolution of the objective value $J$ as a function of iteration for 50 independent runs per algorithm.
+As visualised in \autoref{fig:AnalyticalResults2D25D} (and further quantitatively analysed in \autoref{anex:Comparison}), each panel presents the evolution of the objective value $J$ as a function of iteration for 50 independent runs per algorithm.
 The upper row shows 2D cases; the lower row, 25D.
-Solid and dashed lines correspond to mean and median performances, with lighter lines for individual trajectories, providing insight into both average trends and robustness.
+Solid lines correspond to and median performances, with lighter lines for individual trajectories, providing insight into both average trends and robustness.

-For the 2D Rastrigin function (middle, top), GA’s strong exploratory focus enables it to find global minima most effectively, outperforming both \HYGO and CMA-ES.
-In contrast, GA is least effective on the gradient-dominated Sphere function (top right), where exploitation is critical; here, \HYGO converges fastest, outperforming both GA and CMA-ES.
-Notably, \HYGO’s geometric gradient approximation proves more efficient at early stages, while CMA-ES’ statistical gradient estimation accelerates in late-stage fine-tuning.
-On the other hand, the Rosenbrock function (top left) demands a combination of tactics.
-In 2D, CMA-ES ultimately achieves the lowest mean cost by leveraging path exploitation, yet \HYGO remains competitive, particularly considering its consistent convergence and robustness across runs.
+For the 2D Rastrigin function (\autoref{fig:AnalyticalResults2D25D}, middle, top), the classic GA's strong exploratory focus enables it to find the global minimum effectively, outperforming \HYGO, CMA-ES, DE, L-SHADE, and PSO in median performance.
+DE, L-SHADE and PSO, while competitive initially, stall after approximately $2 \times 10^3$ iterations at suboptimal solutions.
+In contrast, the classic GA is least effective on the gradient-dominated Sphere function (\autoref{fig:AnalyticalResults2D25D}, top right), in which exploitation is critical.
+Here, \HYGO converges fastest and achieves the lowest median cost, significantly outperforming all other algorithms.

+On the Rosenbrock function (\autoref{fig:AnalyticalResults2D25D}, top left), which demands a combination of global search and exploitation, CMA-ES ultimately achieves the lowest median cost by leveraging path exploitation, enabling it to catch up to \HYGO, which rapidly optimises the function in the early stages.
+A similar behaviour is shown by DE, whose initial optimisation is slower, but due to its adaptive population capabilities matches CMA-ES and \HYGO in final performance.
+Furthermore, \HYGO remains highly competitive and demonstrates strong robustness across runs, outperforming PSO in final median quality and comparable results with GA and CMA-ES.
+L-SHADE and PSO show rapid initial improvement, but their median convergence stalls well above the CMA-ES and \HYGO final costs.